-Any situation that is not in compliance with Act R-20 or the collective agreements can be reported to us through one simple, confidential electronic form.
-Here are a few examples of situations that you can inform us of:
+Any situation that does not comply with Act R-20 or the collective agreements can be reported to us by using a single electronic form that is simple and confidential.
+Here are some examples of situations that you may inform us about:

-- Failure to hold an RBQ licence for an employer or competency certificate for a worker
+- Absence of RBQ licence for an employer or competency certificate for a worker

-To learn about the new measures protecting people who report a situation of intimidation or violence on a construction site.
+Find out more about the new protection measures for people who report a situation of intimidation or violence on a construction site

 Make a salary complaintMy employer owes me money or isn’t paying me according to the collective agreements in effect in the construction industry.
 My overtime hours are being banked or I am not being reimbursed for my travel expenses.

 Important notice – COVID-19: Until further notice, you must use only our online and print forms to report your dissatisfaction to us.
 Your application will be processed as soon as possible when our activities return to normal.
 Thank you for your comprehension.
 To find out the status of our services, visit the page COVID-19.

 If you are dissatisfied with our services or, in your view, your file has not been processed properly, you can send us a complaint online or by telephone at 1 866 736-6700.

 To contact us by mail or send us supplementary documents, the address is:

 Bureau des plaintes

 Make a suggestion or comment about our services